6 inconvenient truths about teaching

 Inconvenient truths about teaching

+There are inconvenient truths about teaching.
 Yes, there are truths about teaching that one may not be comfortable with.
 Although teaching may be one of the noblest professions, teachers are the first to be scapegoated when something is wrong.
 Teaching may also be the cause of so much heartache.
-No matter what a teacher does, no matter how hard he works, only few people will see the difference he/she can make in students lives.
+No matter what a teacher does, no matter how hard he works, only a few people will see the difference he/she can make in students’ lives.

 Teaching is one of the most stressful jobs. teaching can do so much harm to your health.
 Here is a post by Sean Banville where he is alarmed by his health condition after a visit to the doctor.
 Teaching is a hard mission.
 Here is a quote by Donald D. Quinn that show how stressful teaching may be: